Trump sets new sanctions on North Korea

 The United Nations Security Council has approved multiple rounds of sanctions on North Korea, including on its exports.
 But they have yet to stop the communist nation's leader Kim Jong Un from launching ballistic missile tests.

-During talks Thursday with Prime Minister Shinzo Abe of Japan and President Moon Jae-in of South Korea, Trump is expected to reiterate that military options are available in retaliation for North Korean threats.
+During talks Thursday with Prime Minister Shinzo Abe of Japan and President Moon Jae-in of South Korea, Trump was expected to reiterate that military options are available in retaliation for North Korean threats.

 That's likely to draw a rebuke from Moon, who has ruled out military action and issued warnings on the ramped-up rhetoric coming from Washington.